marianakhoul/Submitting-Jobs-to-Job-Scheduler/QSUB/README.md

 ```

 ## Scripts for Automation in this Repository
-**cram2bam.sh** creates the .qsub files and submits them using the qsub command.
+1. **cram2bam.sh** creates the .qsub files and submits them using the qsub command.
+Converts files from.cram to .bam
+2. **indexbam.sh** creates the .qsub files and submits them using the qsub command.
+Indexes .bam files and outputs to .bam.bai